 This strawberry cake is my way of welcoming in spring

 Everything comes early to Los Angeles, and spring is no exception.
 I always know when it’s starting because I get no sleep.
 The other night I was up at 3 am and I knew right away what was happening.
 The birds start singing hours before dawn!
 I want to be annoyed, but how can I be?
-Spring is a wonderful thing.
-Anyway, no wonder I’ve got strawberries on the brain 🙂
+Spring is a wonderful thing, and yellow cake with strawberry frosting is my ode to this best of all seasons.

 The pink strawberry cake is so pretty and spring-like, it would be appropriate for all the season’s occasions.